sprintertech/sygma-relayer-deployment/README.md

 #### Signers infra provision

-In this repository, we have the folder `relayers`.
+In this repository, we have the folder `solvers`.
 In that folder run the following commands:
 ```
 terraform init
 terraform apply